Defeater

 A defeater of a belief is evidence that this belief is false.
-Defeaters are of particular interest to epistemology since they affect whether a belief is justified.
+Defeaters are of particular interest to epistemology because they affect whether a belief is justified.
 An important distinction is between undercutting and rebutting defeaters.
 Undercutting defeaters remove evidential support for a belief while rebutting defeaters provide evidential support for the opposite thesis of the belief.
 Defeaters play a central role in modern developments of defeasible reasoning.

 Types

 There are two types of defeaters: rebutting defeaters and undercutting defeaters.

 Rebutting

 Evidence for the opposite thesis of a belief is called a rebutting defeater of this belief.
 For example, looking through the window and seeing that the sky is clear is evidence for the belief that it is not raining outside.
 Therefore, this perception is a rebutting defeater of the belief that it is raining.

 Undercutting

 Evidence that undermines the evidential support for a belief without giving support to the opposite thesis is called an undercutting defeater of this belief.
 For example, remembering that one just consumed a psychedelic drug is evidence against the belief that it is not raining.
 This memory undermines the reliability of the perception of the clear sky on which the belief was based.
 But at the same time it doesn't give evidential support to the opposite belief that it is raining.
 This memory is, therefore, an undercutting defeater of the belief that it is raining.